-- 2.1 The Norfolk Green Infrastructure and Recreational Impact Avoidance and Mitigation Strategy (GIRAMS) has been prepared by the 8 Local Planning Authorities of Norfolk in conjunction with Norfolk County Council.
+- 1.4 The Norfolk Green Infrastructure and Recreational Impact Avoidance and Mitigation Strategy (GIRAMS) has been prepared by the 8 Local Planning Authorities of Norfolk in conjunction with Norfolk County Council.
 Its purpose is to deliver the mitigation necessary to avoid adverse effects from the 'in-combination' impacts of residential development that is forecast to be delivered across Norfolk until 2038 at internationally designated sites.
-These impacts relate to the increased recreational pressure that will result from this residential development. - 2.2 The mitigation approach set out within the GIRAMS includes two elements.
+These impacts relate to the increased recreational pressure that will result from this residential development. - 1.5 The mitigation approach set out within the GIRAMS includes two elements.
 The first is the delivery of Green Infrastructure (GI) in accordance with standards to be derived by each of the individual Local Planning Authorities (LPAs).
-The second is the delivery of a Norfolk wide Recreation Impact Avoidance and Mitigation Strategy (RAMS) to be funded by contributions from new residential and other qualifying development. - 2.3 On 14 December 2021 the Norfolk Strategic Planning Member Forum agreed a Statement of Common Ground in respect of the Norfolk Green Infrastructure and Recreational Avoidance and Mitigation Strategy (GIRAMS), which included an agreement to bring the Norfolk RAMS into effect in each individual local planning authority area.
-The Norfolk Strategic Planning Member Forum also agreed with the principle of establishing a new board and the employment of a delivery officer to oversee the delivery of the RAMS.
+The second is the delivery of a Norfolk wide Recreation Impact Avoidance and Mitigation Strategy (RAMS) to be funded by contributions from new residential and other qualifying development. - 1.6 On 14 December 2021 the Norfolk Strategic Planning Member Forum agreed a Statement of Common Ground in respect of the Norfolk Green Infrastructure and Recreational Avoidance and Mitigation Strategy (GIRAMS), which included an agreement to bring the Norfolk RAMS into effect in each individual local planning authority area.
+The Norfolk Strategic Planning Member Forum also agreed with the principle of establishing a new board and the employment of a delivery officer to oversee the delivery of the RAMS. - 1.7 Following consideration of the matter by the Norfolk Strategic Planning Member Forum, the Broadland Full Council Meeting on 24 February 2022 resolved to adopt the Norfolk Green Infrastructure and Recreation and Avoidance and

-- 2.4 Following consideration of the matter by the Norfolk Strategic Planning Member Forum, the South Norfolk's Full Council Meeting on 22 February 2022 resolved to adopt the Norfolk Green Infrastructure and Recreation and Avoidance and Mitigation (GI and RAMS) Strategy and begin collecting associated contributions from residential and other qualifying developments in line with the emerging policy of the Greater Norwich Local Plan (GNLP).
-The GNLP included the locally derived standards for the provision of Green Infrastructure. - 2.5 This resolution was subject to the GIRAMS being similarly adopted by the other Norfolk Local Planning Authorities and an immediate review of the GIRAMS mitigation programme.
+Mitigation (GI and RAMS) Strategy and begin collecting associated contributions from residential and other qualifying developments in line with the emerging policy of the Greater Norwich Local Plan (GNLP).
+The GNLP included the locally derived standards for the provision of Green Infrastructure.